Achievable logoAchievable logo

 Porphyrias

 Porphyrin is a component of heme molecules.
-Porphyrin precursors or porphyrinogens are oxidized to porphyrins on exposure to UV light, they become fluorescent and impart a red wine color to urine.
-On exposure to sunlight, porphyrins sensitize the skin leading to bullae and vesicle formation.
+Porphyrin precursors (porphyrinogens) are oxidized to porphyrins when exposed to UV light.
+Once oxidized, they become fluorescent and can give urine a red wine color.
+When porphyrins in the skin are exposed to sunlight, they act as photosensitizers and can cause bullae and vesicle formation.

 Porphyrin combines with iron to form heme.
-Heme synthesis occurs in the mitochondria and cytosol.
-The mitochondrial enzyme ALA synthase or delta amino-levulinic acid synthase is the rate-limiting enzyme of heme synthesis.
-It is subject to negative feedback inhibition by heme.
-Drugs like alcohol and barbiturates decrease heme levels and indirectly activate ALA synthase.
+Heme synthesis occurs in both the mitochondria and the cytosol.
+The mitochondrial enzyme ALA synthase (delta amino-levulinic acid synthase) is the rate-limiting enzyme in heme synthesis.
+It is regulated by negative feedback inhibition from heme.
+Drugs such as alcohol and barbiturates decrease heme levels and, as a result, indirectly activate ALA synthase.

 Following are the important genetic and acquired disorders of heme metabolism:

-1. Lead poisoning: Lead inhibits two enzymes of heme metabolism - ferrochelatase and ALA dehydratase.
-It leads to accumulation of delta ALA in urine and protoporphyrin IX in RBCs and decreased heme.
+1. Lead poisoning: Lead inhibits two enzymes of heme metabolism: ferrochelatase and ALA dehydratase.
+This causes accumulation of delta ALA in urine and protoporphyrin IX in RBCs, along with decreased heme.
 Ringed sideroblasts are seen in the bone marrow.
-Peripheral smear shows basophilic stippling.
-It presents with abdominal pain, constipation, pica, fatigue, headache, irritability, loss of appetite , memory loss, pain or tingling in the hands and/or feet.
-It may cause miscarriage, stillbirths and infertility.
+The peripheral smear shows basophilic stippling.
+It presents with abdominal pain, constipation, pica, fatigue, headache, irritability, loss of appetite, memory loss, and pain or tingling in the hands and/or feet.
+It may cause miscarriage, stillbirths, and infertility.
 Children are more sensitive to the adverse effects of lead and may develop mental retardation and other neurological sequelae.
 Burton’s line is a blue-purplish line on the gums seen in lead poisoning.
-It is caused by a reaction between circulating lead with sulphur ions released by oral bacterial activity, which deposits lead sulphide at the junction of the teeth and gums.
-Prolonged lead exposure may cause high blood pressure, heart disease and kidney disease.
-Exposure to lead can happen in painters, pottery makers, construction workers, on exposure to ceramic glazing, ammunition, batteries, pipes and in lead miners.
-Treatment is by removing exposure and chelation therapy for those with increased lead levels and symptoms.
-Succimer is preferred chelation therapy for those with milder symptoms.
-Alternatively, D-penicillamine, dimercaprol or calcium-disodium EDTA can be used.
+It is caused by a reaction between circulating lead and sulphur ions released by oral bacterial activity, which deposits lead sulphide at the junction of the teeth and gums.
+Prolonged lead exposure may cause high blood pressure, heart disease, and kidney disease.
+Exposure to lead can occur in painters, pottery makers, construction workers, with exposure to ceramic glazing, ammunition, batteries, pipes, and in lead miners.
+Treatment is removal from exposure and chelation therapy for those with increased lead levels and symptoms.
+Succimer is the preferred chelation therapy for those with milder symptoms.
+Alternatively, D-penicillamine, dimercaprol, or calcium-disodium EDTA can be used.
 Patients with encephalopathy are treated with a combination of dimercaprol and calcium-disodium EDTA.

-2. Acute intermittent porphyria: It is an AD deficiency of uroporphyrinogen I synthase.
-It presents with episodes of abdominal pain which may be precipitated by alcohol, progesterone and fasting.
-Patients may give history of previous surgeries for acute abdomen.
-Urine turns a red wine color on exposure to sunlight, increased levels of porphobilinogen and delta ALA are seen in urine.
-Management is by decreasing levels of porphobilinogen by carbohydrate loading or heme infusion.
+2. Acute intermittent porphyria: This is an AD deficiency of uroporphyrinogen I synthase.
+It presents with episodes of abdominal pain that may be precipitated by alcohol, progesterone, and fasting.
+Patients may report a history of previous surgeries for acute abdomen.
+Urine turns a red wine color on exposure to sunlight, and increased levels of porphobilinogen and delta ALA are seen in urine.
+Management is aimed at decreasing porphobilinogen levels using carbohydrate loading or heme infusion.

-3. Congenital erythropoietic porphyria: It is an AR deficiency of uroporphyrinogen III cosynthase.
-It presents with hemolytic anemia, cutaneous bullae and blisters.
+3. Congenital erythropoietic porphyria: This is an AR deficiency of uroporphyrinogen III cosynthase.
+It presents with hemolytic anemia and cutaneous bullae and blisters.
 Uroporphyrinogen I and uroporphyrin I are elevated, which imparts a red wine color to urine.
 Sunlight exposure should be avoided.
 Bone marrow transplant is curative.

-4. Porphyria cutanea tarda: It is an AD or acquired deficiency of uroporphyrinogen decarboxylase.
-It presents with skin bullae and blisters on exposure to sunlight and liver disease which may lead to cirrhosis.
-It may be exacerbated by hepatitis C, iron, alcohol and estrogens.
+4. Porphyria cutanea tarda: This is an AD or acquired deficiency of uroporphyrinogen decarboxylase.
+It presents with skin bullae and blisters on exposure to sunlight and liver disease that may progress to cirrhosis.
+It may be exacerbated by hepatitis C, iron, alcohol, and estrogens.
 Uroporphyrinogen I and III and coproporphyrinogens accumulate.
 Levels of porphobilinogen are normal.
-Urine turns red wine color on exposure to sunlight.
-Treatment is by phlebotomy and chloroquine.
+Urine turns a red wine color on exposure to sunlight.
+Treatment is phlebotomy and chloroquine.

 Sign up for free to take 1 quiz question on this topic